 Web layouts revolve around the concept of an infinitely scrollable canvas (in both horizontal & vertical directions) with a Viewport (screen size) that displays a section of that infinite canvas.

 This is in sharp contrast to printed outputs that revolve around the “page” concept where content must fit on a single page or it will roll over the next page; referred to as paged-media.
 Pages may have varying orientations and sizes but they are not infinite.
-In fact, pages are highly controllable and may include repeatable content on each page such as header, footers, etc. Trying to make a web layout fit into a printable layout is like trying to put a square peg into.
-A round hole.
+In fact, pages are highly controllable and may include repeatable content on each page such as header, footers, etc. These concepts simply do not exist in web page latouts.
+Thats why attempts to make a web layout fit into a printable layout is like trying to put a square peg into a round hole; sure a small enough square peg can be used, but its never going to be a good fit.

 It can work in some cases but it’s never optimal and very often will have poor results.
-I’m sure you’ve noticed how the vast majority of web pages look printed (e.g. Print Preview) is used in the browser.
-Even when specialized CSS Print Stylesheets are used is still no control over the concept of a page; you must accept how the chosen browser engine chooses to render the output and break/roll content over into pages.
+I’m sure you’ve noticed how the vast majority of web pages look when printed in the browser (e.g. Print Preview).
+Even when specialized CSS Print Stylesheets are used, there is still no control over the concept of a page; you must accept how the chosen browser engine chooses to render the output and break or roll content over into pages.
 And you cannot, in a very controlled manner, define a header/footer.

-And, for now we are ignoring the additional complexity that is also inherent in trying to implement this in a scalable and reliable way (as many have ).
-Now, if the use-case is speficially to convert Html to PDF for storage or snapshots to meet regulatory or compliance requirements then this may be exactly what is needed, but that is an edge use case and should not be conflated with rendering quality print outputs.
+And, for now we are ignoring the additional complexity that is also inherent in trying to implement this in a scalable and reliable way (as others have tried).
+Now, if the use-case is specifically to convert Html to PDF for storage or snapshots to meet regulatory or compliance requirements then this may be exactly what is needed, but that is an edge use case and should not be conflated with rendering quality print outputs.

 3. Is a Templating approach to rendering supported?

 Many solutions revolve around a PDF API approach that requires generating, manipulating, and outputting data into a PDF document via code.
-This approach is not only exhaustive & error prone, but it’s also extremely constraining and will require massively greater amount of effort for a development team to deliver.
-I refer to this as a code-based approach and is analogous to a coordinate based approach to creating output.
+This approach is not only extremely complex & error prone, but it’s also extremely constraining and will require massively greater amount of effort for a development team to deliver.
+I refer to this as a code-based approach and is analogous to a coordinate based approach to placing letters, text, etc. on a page to create the PDF output.

 However, rendering PDF outputs using a templated approach that provides great separation between presentation (the template) and data (the Model) is far more flexible and productive.
 And, it brings to the forefront all the well known and well documented benefits of separating data from presentation that is prolific in all other aspects of web development (e.g. MVC, MVP, MVVM, etc.).

-Now there are very valid use-cases for the code-based processing of Pdfs, but this is generally most beneficial for pre-processing and post-processing PDF files and not the raw creation of quality reports as Pdf.
-For example, if images or separate PDF files need to be merged into a Report, then that is a fantastic use-case for a code based library to work with while maintaining all the flexibility and control of layout within the template (e.g. you can render placeholder(s) out where all images should be inserted into).
+Now there are very valid use-cases for the code-based processing of PDFs, but this is generally most beneficial for pre-processing and post-processing PDF files and not the raw creation of quality reports as PDF.
+For example, if images or separate PDF files need to be merged into a Report, then that is a fantastic use-case for a code based library to work with, as a post-processing step, while maintaining all the flexibility and control of layout within a template approach (e.g. you might render placeholder(s) out where all images should be inserted into, or template separate secrions and merge in a followup step).

-So we can wrap this by saying that for quality report rendering a templating approach is critical.
+So we can conclude this discussion by saying that for quality report rendering a templating approach is critical.

 4. Is the engine or the templating language proprietary or is it an open standard?

-Now that we understand the value of templating we can start to value whey nearly all reporting engines focused on printable reports (e.g. Crystal Reports, SQL Server Reporting Services, JasperReports, etc.) all have a designer.
+Now that we understand the value of templating we can start to value why nearly all reporting engines that are focused on printable reports (e.g. Crystal Reports, SQL Server Reporting Services, JasperReports, etc.) all have a “report designer”.
 It was to provide this separation of data from presentation.

 The issue we are now focused on is the nature of the templating engine and its capabilities.
 On the positive side, proprietary reporting engines may support very advanced functionality (if the product chooses to).
 But immediately you will encounter a negatively mitigating aspect – the proprietary nature of the templating engine.